18F/handbook/_pages/about-us/teams/OA-operational-guidance/internal-controls-for-software-procurement.md

 The SM tracks and regularly maintains an inventory of software purchased for the support of TTS by updating two different documents each serving its own purpose:

-  a. **[Inventory of existing software](https://docs.google.com/spreadsheets/d/1ietHbrxICCyHlI-7MvvZSXbgDtpo4RbxRPzmGr07bS4/edit#gid=809652876)**:  This inventory lists ongoing and archived software by its official title, by any unofficial titles or slang titles as they appear in other contract files, mode of purchase, point of contact, license type, date of purchase and as appropriate the amount of purchase and whether the software is purchased as “volumetric,” single or multiple-user license.
+* **[Inventory of existing software](https://docs.google.com/spreadsheets/d/1ietHbrxICCyHlI-7MvvZSXbgDtpo4RbxRPzmGr07bS4/edit#gid=809652876)**:  This inventory lists ongoing and archived software by its official title, by any unofficial titles or slang titles as they appear in other contract files, mode of purchase, point of contact, license type, date of purchase and as appropriate the amount of purchase and whether the software is purchased as “volumetric,” single or multiple-user license.
-  b. **[Pegasys Log](https://docs.google.com/spreadsheets/d/1DZNfdF48bm6ilVWN8E6yK0_FuayAdkp-cZUXfVZf3NM/edit#gid=1246278447)**:  This document lists all financial transactions entered into Pegasys related to the TTS software.
+* **[Pegasys Log](https://docs.google.com/spreadsheets/d/1DZNfdF48bm6ilVWN8E6yK0_FuayAdkp-cZUXfVZf3NM/edit#gid=1246278447)**:  This document lists all financial transactions entered into Pegasys related to the TTS software.